awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 ## Prerequisites<a name="win-start-fast-launch-prereqs"></a>

-Before you set up faster launching for EC2 Windows instances, you must verify that the following prerequisites are met:
+Before you set up faster launching for EC2 Windows instances, verify that you've met the following prerequisites:
-+ If you are using the AWS Management Console to configure your settings, ensure that a default VPC is configured for the Region in which you use faster launching for EC2 Windows instances\.
++ If you don't use a launch template to configure your settings, ensure that a default VPC is configured for the Region in which you use faster launching for EC2 Windows instances\.
 You cannot have EC2 Classic enabled in the Region, even if you have a default VPC configured\.
 For more information about EC2 Classic, see [EC2\-Classic Networking is Retiring \- Here's How to Prepare](http://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)\.
-+ You can use a launch template to specify a non\-default VPC by using the AWS CLI, EC2 API actions, or SDKs\.
+**Note**
+If you accidentally delete your default VPC in the Region where you plan to configure faster launching for EC2 Windows instances, you can create a new default VPC in that Region\.
+To learn more, see [Create a default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) in the *Amazon VPC User Guide*\.
++ To specify a non\-default VPC, you must use a launch template when you configure Windows faster launching\.
+For more information, see [Use a launch template when you set up faster launching](#win-fast-launch-with-template)\.
++ If your account includes a policy that enforces IMDSv2 for Amazon EC2 instances, you must create a launch template that specifies the metadata configuration to enforce IMDSv2\.
 + To change the settings for faster launching for EC2 Windows instances, your AWS account must own the Windows AMI\.
 + The Windows AMI that you use to configure faster launching for EC2 Windows instances must be created using Sysprep with the shutdown option\.
 AMIs that are created from an instance without running Sysprep are not currently supported\.
 To create an AMI using Sysprep, see [Create a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.

-## Configuration scenarios<a name="fast-launch-configuration-scenarios"></a>

-This section addresses specific scenarios to help you configure your Windows AMI for faster launching\.

-**Scenario 1: You have deleted your default VPC**
+## Use a launch template when you set up faster launching<a name="win-fast-launch-with-template"></a>

+With a launch template, you can configure a set of launch parameters that Amazon EC2 uses each time it launches an instance from that template\.
+You can specify such things as an AMI to use for your base image, instance types, storage, network settings, and more\.
+Launch templates are optional, except for the following specific cases, where you must use a launch template for your Windows AMI when you configure faster launching:
-You have the following options to specify your VPC:
++ You must use a launch template to specify a non\-default VPC for your Windows AMI\.
-+ If you are using the AWS Management Console to configure your environment, you must use a default VPC in the Region for which you are configuring faster launching\.
-To create a default VPC, see [Create a default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) in the *Amazon VPC User Guide*\.
-+ If you run the [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) command in the AWS CLI, or call the [EnableFastLaunch](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EnableFastLaunch.html) API action, you can specify the VPC in your launch template\.

-**Scenario 2: You are using IMDSv2 for your launch**
-If your account includes a policy that enforces IMDSv2 for Amazon EC2 instances, you must create a launch template that specifies the metadata configuration to enforce IMDSv2\.
-Amazon EC2 does not currently support this in the AWS Management Console\.
++ If your account includes a policy that enforces IMDSv2 for Amazon EC2 instances, you must create a launch template that specifies the metadata configuration to enforce IMDSv2\.

-Run the [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) command in the AWS CLI, or call the [EnableFastLaunch](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EnableFastLaunch.html) API action, specifying the launch template that includes your metadata configuration\.
+  Use the launch template that includes your metadata configuration from the EC2 console, or when you run the [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) command in the AWS CLI, or call the [EnableFastLaunch](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EnableFastLaunch.html) API action\.

+### Specify a non\-default VPC<a name="win-fast-launch-non-default-vpc"></a>

+**Step 1: Create a launch template**
+Create a launch template that specifies the VPC for your Windows instances from the AWS Management Console or from the AWS CLI\.
+For more information, see [Create a launch template](ec2-launch-templates.md#create-launch-template)\.

+**Step 2: Specify the launch template for your faster launching AMI**

++ To specify the launch template for faster launching for EC2 Windows instances, follow these steps:

+  1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+  1. In the navigation pane, under **Images**, choose **AMIs**\.

+  1. Choose the AMI to update by selecting the check box next to the **Name**\.

+  1. From the **Actions** menu above the list of AMIs, choose **Manage image optimization**\.
+This opens the **Manage image optimization** page, where you configure the settings for faster launching\.

+  1. The **Launch template** box performs a filtered search that finds launch templates in your account in the current Region that match the text you've entered\.
+Specify all or part of the launch template name or ID in the box to show a list of matching launch templates\.
+For example, if you enter `fast` in the box, Amazon EC2 finds all of the launch templates in your account in the current Region that have "fast" in the name\.

+     To create a new launch template, you can choose **Create launch template**\.

+  1. When you select a launch template, Amazon EC2 shows the default version for that template in the **Source template version** box\.
+To specify a different version, highlight the default version to replace it, and enter the version number you want in the box\.

+  1. When you're done making changes, choose **Save changes**\.
++ Specify the launch template name or ID in the `--launch-template` parameter when you run the [enable\-fast\-launch](https://docs.aws.amazon.com/cli/latest/reference/ec2/enable-fast-launch.html) command in the AWS CLI\.
++ Specify the launch template name or ID in the `LaunchTemplate` parameter when you call the [EnableFastLaunch](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_EnableFastLaunch.html) API action\.

+For more information about EC2 launch templates, see [Launch an instance from a launch template](ec2-launch-templates.md)\.

 ## Start faster launching for Windows AMIs<a name="win-start-fast-launch"></a>